Yasi2110/CSES-ProblemSet-Solutions/Sorting and Searching/Sorting and Searching.md

 ```

 ## [Josephus Problem 2]()
 We use the same idea as in the previous task.
-The only difference is that we now go through and print every k-th number.
+The only difference is that we now go through and print every k+1-th number.
 ```cpp

 ```